kodjunkie/node-raspar/README.md

 ## Use programmatically

-`node-raspar` exports a resolver function which accepts the configuration object as argument and returns a promise for all available methods.
+node-raspar exports a resolver function which accepts the configuration object as an argument and returns a promise for all available methods.

 ### Installation